 About Kupalo Fest

 Kupalo Fest is located on Treaty 2 lands.
 These are the territories of the Anihšinnāpēk (Anishinaabe), Nêhiyaw (Cree), Anisininew, Dakota, Nakoda, Očhéthi Šakówiŋ, Dene (N. Navajo) peoples, and the homeland of the Âpihtawikosisân (Metis, meaning "My other son" in Nêhiyawewin).
-We are dedicated to reconciliation and building bridges between our communities.
+We are dedicated to reconciliation and seek restorative, equitable relationships with original caretakers of these lands and waters.

 Programming